 The truth is, those shoes aren’t serving me.
 They are no more than clutter in my closet.
 Rather than repeat my usual pattern, I am determined to donate them immediately.
 But how to overcome my guilt and jettison a new pair of shoes?

-After having some time for the idea sit in my brain, I’ve slowly developed an answer.
+After having some time for the idea to sit in my brain, I’ve slowly developed an answer.
 What’s helped me to let go of the guilt has been to focus on the lesson learned from the discarded object, rather than the gratitude.
+I’m not saying you should get rid of all of your belongings.
+If there are items that hold real sentimental value to you, maybe consider alternative forms of storage like barns and sheds to prevent your home from being overwhelmed with belongings.

 Still unsure how to distill the lesson out of possessions that don’t spark joy?
 Try these steps: